ScriptJayT/Articles/FTP Edit/Remote_with_FTP.md

 ```

 Go to your command pallet (`ctrl`+`shift`+`p` on windows) and type in '`SFTP: Config`'.

-This will open a _sftp.json_ file and add a folder to our root.
+This will create and open a _sftp.json_ file in a new folder in our root.

 ```
 - root
 	- .vscode
 		- sftp.json
 ```

 The file would look a bit like this: